jessemarple/jessemarple.github.io/index.md

 Tools I like and use:

-- JavaScript Frameworks: Backbone & Angular
+- JavaScript Frameworks: Vue, React, Backbone & Angular
 - Pure JavaScript.
 It's amazing what can be accomplished wihtout much overhead.
 - ECMA6 Promisses!
 YAY!
 - SCSS, but sometimes LESS.
 - Parse
+- Firebase
-- Pre-compilers: Grunt & Gulp
+- Pre-compilers: Grunt & Gulp & Webpack
 - PHP Frameworks: Laravel, Phalcon, CodeIgniter and Cake (no more cake, please).
 - JSP & JSTL
 - Swift
-- Templating: Mustache, Handlebars, & Underscore.
+- Templating: Mustache, Handlebars, & Lodash.
-- WordPress and the shiny new WordPress API (finally).
+- WordPress and the shiny WordPress API.
+I don't tend to do much WP development but I can.

 __Q__: Do you have any work I can look at?